TritonDataCenter/smartos-live/README.md

 ## Setting up a Build Environment

 The first step when building is to set up a build environment.
 The SmartOS build requires building on SmartOS.
+As of the `base-64-lts 21.4.0` build image, the SmartOS Platform Image must be 20211007 or newer.
 This can be done in VMware, on an existing SmartOS machine, or other virtualization.
 You must build inside of a non-global zone.

 ### Importing the Zone Image